memparanoid/redoubt/docker/README.md

 Without selective instrumentation:
 ```
-memcode-core uses memzer-core::Secret<T>
+redoubt-codec-core uses redoubt-zero-core::Secret<T>
 ↓
-memzer-core code is monomorphized in memcode-core binary
+redoubt-zero-core code is monomorphized in redoubt-codec-core binary
 ↓
-Coverage report shows memzer-core lines as "covered" by memcode-core tests
+Coverage report shows redoubt-zero-core lines as "covered" by redoubt-codec-core tests
 ↓
-memzer-core appears to have higher coverage than it actually does
+redoubt-zero-core appears to have higher coverage than it actually does
 ```

 ### Solution: Per-Crate Instrumentation